-Twelve years passed before Mohammed was told about Operation Smile and the medical mission in it was conducting in Accra, Ghana’s capital city.
-Unfortunately, by the time he received the news, the mission had already come to an end.
+Twelve years passed before Mohammed was told about Operation Smile and the surgical program in it was conducting in Accra, Ghana’s capital city.
+Unfortunately, by the time he received the news, the program had already come to an end.

-In 2014, Mohammed learned of another surgical mission (unaffiliated with Operation Smile) that coming to Takoradi, the nearest big city.
-He and Faustina traveled to the mission site, but registration was full and they were turned away.
+In 2014, Mohammed learned of another surgical program (unaffiliated with Operation Smile) that coming to Takoradi, the nearest big city.
+He and Faustina traveled to the program site, but registration was full and they were turned away.

 With patient coordinator Clement Ofosuhemeng arranging transportation for Mohammed and Faustina’s trip to Koforidua, a beacon of hope for her future finally appeared.

 “If I get the surgery, I can go back to school and study hairdressing and become a hairdresser,” she said.
 “I have been praying to get this surgery.”

 But first, Operation Smile Ghana medical volunteers had to determine if Faustina was healthy enough to receive surgery.
 She received a medical evaluation as well as individual consultations from a variety of specialists offering comprehensive cleft care, including surgeons, dentists, child life specialists and speech language pathologists.

 The next day, Faustina and Mohammed were elated to learn that she was selected to receive surgery.
 For two anxious days, she waited for her chance to receive the procedure for which she’d been praying.